Executive Director, J.D.

 Stacey joined UBB in April 2010 as its Program Manager and in four years helped the organization increase its student body from 30 to 160 students, expand to a second prison, and triple the course offerings.
 Prior to working with UBB, Stacey earned her law degree and worked with an educational reentry program in Seattle.
 Having worked closely with UBB’s board, students, and volunteers over the years, she is excited to lead UBB through this continued period of rapid growth.
 Stacey holds a J.D. and a B.A. in Psychology and Sociology.

 Becky joined UBB in December 2014 as its Development Director.
 Becky’s fundraising experience began in 2004 as the first Development Director for public radio in Snohomish County, KSER 90.7FM.
 In addition, she served as the Annual Fund Manager at PCC Farmland Trust.
 Becky’s technical background (B.S.
-Computer Science from the University of Washington), fundraising education (UW certificates in Fundraising Management and Business Administration) and experience provide the right mix for an intelligent, creative and joyful approach to fundraising strategy and implementation for UBB.
+Computer Science from the University of Washington), fundraising education (UW certificates in Fundraising Management and Business Administration) and experience provide the right mix for a creative and joyful approach to fundraising strategy and implementation for UBB.

 Frances first became involved with UBB as a donor and a volunteer in 2012.
 “I think the most important thing we can give each other is hope.
 Education does that – and a whole lot more.”
 She spent her professional life as a librarian and has degrees in philosophy and library science.
 Frances currently serves on the Board of Directors of Greater Seattle Cares.